FMMT666/SyrSafeTechLogger/README.md

 Other command line options:

     --help          : print this help
-    --ipaddr=addr : set the IP address of the Syr SafeTech Connect device --henlo       : test presence of the device, print serial number, SW version and then quit --nofile      : do not write to a file
-    --nostdout    : do not print to stdout (useful when used with nohup) --maxpolls=n  : stop after n polls
+    --ipaddr=addr   : set the IP address of the Syr SafeTech Connect device --henlo         : test presence of the device, print serial number, SW version and then quit --nofile        : do not write to a file --nostdout      : do not print to stdout (useful when used with nohup) --maxpolls=n    : stop after n polls
-    --delay=n     : delay between set of polls in seconds; floating point allowed, e.g. --delay=1.5 --raw         : print raw data; units 'mbar', 'mL', etc. are not removed --status      : print the current status and settings of the Syr, then quit --profile     : print name and number of active profile, then quit --profile=n   : select and activate profile number n --clearalarm  : clear the ongoing alarm and open the valve --logcond     : measure and log conductivity too, off by default --logtemp     : measure and log temperature too, off by default --logprofile  : log currently activated profile
+    --delay=n       : delay between set of polls in seconds; floating point allowed, e.g. --delay=1.5 --raw           : print raw data; units 'mbar', 'mL', etc. are not removed --status        : print the current status and settings of the Syr, then quit --profile       : print name and number of active profile, then quit --profile=n     : select and activate profile number n --showprofiles  : print all available profiles, then quit --showprofile=n : print the settings of profile number n, then quit --clearalarm    : clear the ongoing alarm and open the valve --logcond       : measure and log conductivity too, off by default --logtemp       : measure and log temperature too, off by default --logprofile    : log currently activated profile
     --logall        : log all optional log options: conductivity, temperature, profile

 For running in the background, on any server or minicomputer (Odroid, Raspberry Pi, etc.), e.g.: